slobentanzer/causality_perspective_2023/manuscript.md

 Yet, they suffer from limited interpretability, are prone to overfitting, and typically do not generalise well to scenarios not encountered during training, such as predicting the effects of new drugs or drug combinations, largely due to their lack of causal knowledge.

 Hybrid models make a tradeoff between those extremes, which is why they have been found to be useful in systems biology, where data are currently scarce [@doi:10.1038/s41592-021-01283-4;@doi:10.1038/s41467-022-30684-y;@doi:10.1038/s41467-023-40380-0;@doi:10.1038/s41587-023-01905-6;@doi:10.1186/s13059-020-02100-5;@doi:10.1038/s41556-022-01072-x;@doi:10.1016/j.cels.2020.11.013].
-While the implementation details differ, they often employ two learners side-by-side, one of which is driven by explicit biases from PK, while the other learns from data.
+While their implementation details differ, they often employ two learners side-by-side, one of which is driven by explicit biases from PK, while the other learns from data.
 Frequently, these learners are also coupled in an end-to-end learning process, i.e., they “learn together.”
 This mode of learning aims to benefit from the “bias-free” nature of neural networks while simultaneously improving model performance in the face of scarce data via the added explicit bias.